-Families have access to household utensils, soap for personal hygiene and tools.
+Families have access to household utensils, soap for personal hygiene and tools for their dignity and well-being.

-- Displaced and host families have appropriate household items: 1 cooking pot with lid, 1 basin, 1 kitchen knife, 2 wooden spoons, and 2 water collection vessels of 1-20 litres plus water storage vessels of 20 litres. - Each person has: 1 eating plate, 1 metal spoon and 1 mug. - ) Each person has access to 250g of soap per month. - There is planning for durable items to be replaced after three years. - Each family has access to appropriate tools and materials to support livelihood activity as soon as possible.
+People have appropriate household items: 1 cooking pot with well-fitting lid, 1 basin, 1 kitchen knife, 2 wooden spoons; and 2 water collection vessels of 1-20 litres plus water storage vessels of 20 litres.

+Each person has: 1 eating plate, 1 metal spoon and 1 mug.

+Each person has access to 250g of soap per month.

+There is planning for durable items to be replaced when necessary.

+As soon as possible, each household has access to appropriate tools and materials to support livelihood activity.